liamtimms/bashscripts/README.md

 The available options are:

     -h or --help: Display usage information and exit.
     -v or --version: Display the script version and exit.
--s or --install: Search for and select packages from the official Arch Linux repositories using fzf, and then install the selected packages using pacman.
--r or --uninstall: Select installed packages using fzf, and then uninstall the selected packages using pacman.
+    -s or --install: Search for and select packages from the official Arch repos to install -r or --uninstall: Select installed packages to uninstall.
--q or --info: Search for and select an installed package using fzf, and then display information about the selected package using pacman.
+    -q or --info: Select an installed package and display it's pacman database information.

 Run the script and you will be presented with a search interface powered by fzf.
 Begin typing the name of the package(s) you want to (un)install, and use the space bar to preview information about packages.
 To select multiple packages flag them with by hitting Tab.
 When you have selected the package(s) you want, press Enter to pass the selection to pacman.